Corporate-Event-App-Team/Corporate-Event-UI/README.md

 5) Host/deploy on 'Netlify' or 'Githb Pages'
 6) add 'login' button on homepage that lunks user to react bit
 7) add google fonts link, icons

+To add new features:
+-checkout a new branch! every time you start work on a new feature :make sure the feature + your name is in the title of the branch e.g Nav-Bar-AustenAllred